James P. Whelan, Ph.D.

 Education

-For more than 20 years, Dr. Whelan has directed The Institute for Gambling Education and Research (T.I.G.E.R.) and The U of M Gambling Clinic, an outpatient treatment center for those struggling with gambling addiction.
-Key to the Institute’s work is a focus on the reciprocity between the research lab and the outpatient clinic.
-Over the years, his team has made significant contributions to the growing literature on gambling disorder prevention, assessment, and treatment.
+Dr. Whelan is the Executive Director of the Tennessee Institute for Gambling Education and Research (TIGER) which includes a gambling research team and several outpatient clinics across the state.
+Key to the institute’s work is a focus on the reciprocity between the research lab and the treatment clinic.
+Over the years, his team has made critical contributions to the literature on gambling disorder prevention, assessment, and treatment.
 The Institute has received continuous external funding since 2005.
+Dr. Whelan was awarded the 2022 Distinguished Research Award for the International Center for Responsible Gambling and the 2023 College of Arts & Science’s Distinguished Research Award in the Social Sciences.

 Current research projects center on the following broad questions: